kevinccbsg/react-router-tutorial-devto/docs/en/Part-7-multiple-actions-forms.md

-We continue with the seventh installment of this series on React Router Data Mode.
+We continue with the seventh part of this series on React Router Data Mode.
 This time, we'll dive deeper into using _actions_ and how to handle multiple mutations within the same page: the contact detail page.

 ---